9.70 PCC PATCHING

 9.71 FULL-DEPTH PCC PATCHES

 Details for full-depth PCC patches vary depending upon the existing pavement that is to be patched.
-The RR Standard Road Plans show details for full-depth patching of each of the various pavement types.
+The PR Standard Road Plans show details for full-depth patching of each of the various pavement types.
 Standards that apply to a project will be identified in the Tabulation of Road Standards in the project plans.

 Patches are tabulated in the Tabulation of Full-Depth Patches, Tab 102-6C in the project plans.
 This tab is very important because it provides details about the patches including location, size, and thickness.
 Typically patching tabulations are put together several months before a project is let.
 It is not uncommon for the roadway condition to change after the patch tab is generated and before patching begins.
 This often results in changes in location, quantity, and size of patches.
 For this reason, patching quantities in project plans are increased to account for overruns.